alan-turing-institute/REG-handbook/content/docs/working_at_the_turing/equipment.md

 ## Getting a New Computer

-This is a list of the steps taken by a REG member when they got a new laptop for IT.
+This is a list of the steps taken by a REG member when they got a new Turing laptop from IT to replace their old laptop.
 Please note that you don't have to follow these steps, it is just advice given by someone who went through the process.

 - [ ] Sign in to Apple Cloud on new machine.
 Activate all accounts (Office365, personal email, ...)